top of page

 It is essential to understand the difference between sugar and sweet taste.
 Ayurveda believes that each meal should contain all six tastes (sweet, sour, salty, pungent, bitter, and astringent).
 This ensures proper digestion, assimilation, and elimination processes and creates Ojas (the life sap of life).

 From a dosha point of view, the sweet taste balances both Vata and Pitta but can increase Kapha.
-The common sources of sweet taste are legumes, grains, root vegetables, dairy products, animal products, fresh and dried fruits, and sweet spices like cardamom, coriander, fennel, cinnamon, and licorice.
+Common sources of sweet taste include legumes, grains, root vegetables, dairy products, animal products, fresh and dried fruits, and sweet spices such as cardamom, coriander, fennel, cinnamon, and licorice.

 Ayurvedic Strategies for Sugar Addiction

-To find balance with sugar and its cravings requires examining current behaviors around sugar and foods and possibly change some habits.
-Eating a balanced and warm diet is brings stability.
-Incorporating high-quality oils like; ghee, extra virgin olive, and coconut oils creates groundedness.
+To find balance with sugar and its cravings requires examining current behaviors around sugar and foods, and possibly changing some habits.
+Eating a balanced and warm diet brings stability.
+Incorporating high-quality oils such as ghee, extra-virgin olive oil, and coconut oil creates a sense of grounding.
 Using spices like turmeric, cumin, cinnamon, cardamom, and fresh ginger benefits digestion and absorption.
 Below are a few points to consider.

 1. Notice Your Emotions

 It’s no surprise that there is a link between your emotions and eating high-fat, high-sugar foods.
 If you get stressed or feel sad and go straight for the sugar, you might be an emotional sugar eater.
-Discussing this with a friend or professional will help find awareness and introspection.
+Discussing this with a friend or professional will help raise awareness and promote introspection.

 2. Balance Your Blood Sugar Levels

-If your blood sugar tends to fluctuate during the day and you crave sweets to keep your energy up, then consider eating your breakfast within one hour of waking up.
-This will helps to stabilize your blood sugar and insulin levels.
+If your blood sugar tends to fluctuate throughout the day and you crave sweets to keep your energy up, consider eating breakfast within 1 hour of waking up.
+This will help to stabilize your blood sugar and insulin levels.
 Include protein and healthy fats with each meal to stabilize blood sugar.

 3. Incorporate Sweet Vegetables into Your Diet

-Adding sweet vegetables into your diet will help satisfy the sweet taste, including roasted sweet potatoes, beets, carrots, and winter squashes like butternut or acorn.
+Adding sweet vegetables to your diet can help satisfy your sweet tooth, including roasted sweet potatoes, beets, carrots, and winter squashes like butternut or acorn.

 4. Get Enough Sleep